Boing! A tiny insect launches itself and you never really see it clearly.

 Native to Mexico, tomatillos (Physalis philadelphica), also known as Mexican husk tomatoes, prefer bright, sunny locations and they are somewhat drought tolerant.
 They grow best in nutrient rich soil with a neutral pH.
 Adding compost to the bed before planting will help give your tomatillos a head start.
 The plants grow quickly, but they take a long time to produce fruit (60 to 80 days).
 Tomatillos are not self-fertilizing, so you will need multiple plants to get a crop.
 Seeds should be planted 1/8 to 1/4 inch deep.
 Tomatillos can be grown in large containers (at least 5 gallons) but they need more sunlight than a window garden can provide.
 Like peppers, tomatillo seeds need warm temperatures to germinate.

 If you buy tomatillo seedlings, plant two-thirds of the stem below ground, as you would for tomatoes.
-All those stems will covert to root tissue, helping your new plants get a better start and produce a bigger harvest.
+All those nodes will covert to root tissue, helping your new plants get a better start and produce a bigger harvest.
 Place mature plants three feet apart and provide support with trellising or tomato cages.
 Like tomatoes, you will want to keep the soil around your tomatillos moist, but not soggy.
 Mulching can reduce evaporation and competition from weeds.
 It also stabilizes soil temperatures.

 Tomatillo pests and diseases